Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Conclusion

 \section{Conclusion}

 When RISs are used to support Massive MIMO, must the phase-shift be selected based on estimates of the small-scale channel fading or is sufficient to consider the long-term statistics?
 To answer this question, we have proposed several LMMSE estimation schemes with low training overhead and the respective phase-shift and receive combiner design.
 We consider a multi-specular spatially correlated fading environment.
-Configuring the RIS based on the long-term spatial correlation statistics by estimating only the overall channel is less complicated compared to short-term RIS reconfiguration based on estimating the fading variations of the individual paths.
-The short-term reconfiguration results in higher SE for the most fortunate UEs, while the long-term RIS configuration is advantageous for the most unfortunate UEs (due to smaller training overhead).
-When the dominant eigenvalues of the spatial correlation matrices do not capture the channel characteristics sufficiently well, the short-term RIS configuration based on channel estimates outperforms the long-term RIS configuration for most of the UEs.
-When there are multiple specular components, the proposed two-stage channel estimation with a short-term RIS configuration achieves greater SE.
+Configuring the RIS based on the long-term spatial correlation statistics without using the channel estimates and by estimating only the overall channel is less complicated compared to short-term RIS reconfiguration based on estimating the fading variations of the individual paths.
+When the channel coherence block is sufficiently large and there are multiple specular channel components, estimating the individual RIS paths and using those estimates in RIS configuration outperforms the long-term RIS configuration.
+This is due to the fact that the dominant eigenvalues of the spatial correlation matrices, which are used in the long-term configuration, do not capture the channel characteristics sufficiently well.
+In addition, when the Rician-$\mathcal{K}$ factor of the RIS-UE channels is smaller, the SE gain obtained by the short-term configuration increases.
+This is a natural consequence of the weaker specular components, and thus the weaker dominant eigenvectors of the spatial correlation matrices.
+In this case, exploiting the small-scale part of the channel in RIS configuration gains importance.

-The simulation results demonstrate that the cell-edge UEs, in particular the most unfortunate UEs, can benefit a lot from the assistance of the RISs when an interference-suppressing receive combiner is used.
-The proposed AMMSE combining is advantageous compared to RZF combining by exploiting the estimation error statistics.
-Moreover, the proposed closed-form phase-shift selection schemes are much better than the benchmarks.
-On the other hand, the use of RIS together with interference-ignorant MR combining does not lead to better performance since the RIS creates extra paths and thereby extra interference to suppress.
-When there is always an LOS path between any RIS and UE, the SE improvement is higher compared to probabilistic LOS.
+On the other hand, when the LOS component is the only specular component once it exists, the long-term configuration slightly outperforms the short-term configuration.
+Since the former RIS configuration has also less signaling overhead, it is preferable in this scenario.
+Moreover, when the channel coherence block has relatively less number of samples, long-term configuration is more useful.
+This is because stricter pilot length requirement of the short-term configuration enforces construction of larger RIS subsets sharing the same phase-shifts during pilot transmission phase, which in turn leads to the estimation accuracy reduction of the individual RIS paths.

 \appendices